mygrocerydeals/gradle-s3-plugin/README.md

 ### S3Upload

 Uploads one or more files to S3.
 This task has two modes of operation: single file upload and directory upload (including recursive upload of all child subdirectories).

 Properties that apply to both modes:

   + `profile` - credentials profile to use *(optional, defaults to the project `s3` configured profile)*
   + `bucket` - S3 bucket to use *(optional, defaults to the project `s3` configured bucket)*

-For a single file upload:
+#### Single file upload:

   + `key` - key of S3 object to create
   + `file` - path of file to be uploaded
-  + `overwrite` - *(optional, default is `false`)*, if `true` the S3 object is created or overwritten if it already exists.
+  + `overwrite` - *(optional, default is `false`)*, if `true` the S3 object is created or overwritten if it already exists
+  + `then` - *(optional)*, callback closure called upon completion with the java.io.File that was uploaded

 By default `S3Upload` does not overwrite the S3 object if it already exists.
 Set `overwrite` to `true` to upload the file even if it exists.

-For a directory upload:
+#### Directory upload:

   + `keyPrefix` - root S3 prefix under which to create the uploaded contents *(optional, if not provided files will be uploaded to S3 bucket root)*
   + `sourceDir` - local directory containing the contents to be uploaded
+  + `then` - *(optional)*, callback closure called upon completion with each java.io.File that was uploaded

 A directory upload will always overwrite existing content if it already exists under the specified S3 prefix.

 ### S3Download

 Downloads one or more S3 objects.
-This task has two modes of operation: single file download and recursive download.
-Properties that apply to both modes:
+This task has three modes of operation: single file download, recursive download and path pattern matching.

+Properties that apply to all modes:

   + `profile` - credentials profile to use *(optional, defaults to the project `s3` configured profile)*
   + `bucket` - S3 bucket to use *(optional, defaults to the project `s3` configured bucket)*

-For a single file download:
+#### Single file download:

   + `key` - key of S3 object to download
   + `file` - local path of file to save the download to

-For a recursive download:
+  + `then` - *(optional)*, callback closure called upon completion with the java.io.File that was downloaded

+#### Recursive download:

   + `keyPrefix` - S3 prefix of objects to download *(optional, if not provided entire S3 bucket will be downloaded)*
   + `destDir` - local directory to download objects to
+  + `then` - *(optional)*, callback closure called upon completion with the java.io.File that was downloaded

+#### Path pattern matching:

++ `pathPatterns` - a list of path patterns to match against, which can specify any combination of the following items:
+  + an individual S3 object name (e.g. `/path/to/some-file.txt`)
+  + a key prefix pointing to a folder (e.g. `/some-folder/`)
+    **NOTE:** when specifying folders, the folder name **must** end with a trailing forward slash, (i.e. `/`), otherwise it will be treated as an object name
+  + a wildcard path pattern ending with an asterisk to search for matching folders (e.g. `/parent-folder/child-folder/folder-name-prefix-*`)
++ `destDir` - local directory to download objects into
++ `then` - *(optional)*, callback closure called upon completion with each java.io.File that was downloaded.

 ***Note***: